PedroAP91/Englishtrainer/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Usage
 Run `npm run serve` and open the app in your browser.
 It will generate a random sentence with the main verb hidden.
-Choose the correct form of the verb from the dropdown and click **Check** to see if your answer is correct.
-Click **Next** to try another sentence.
+Choose the correct form of the verb from the dropdown and click **Check**.
+After checking your answer, click **Next** for another sentence.
+The options appear in random order each time.